manjotmb20/Rdatasets/doc/Stat2Data/rst/YouthRisk2007.rst

 This dataset is derived from the 2007 Youth Risk Behavior Surveillance System (YRBSS), which is an annual survey conducted by the Centers for Disease Control and Prevention (CDC) to monitor the prevalence of health-risk youth behaviors.
-This datset focuses on whether or not youths have recently (in past 30 days) ridden with a drunk driver.
+This dataset focuses on whether or not youths have recently (in past 30 days) ridden with a drunk driver.

+This dataset renamed as YouthRisk for the second edition.

 Source
 ~~~~~~